โ† Back to Vocabulary

 The Americas (1492-1600s)

 Columbus's voyage in 1492 began Spanish colonisation of the Americas.
-Spanish conquistadors and settlers brought their language to Mexico, Central America, the Caribbean, and most of South America, mixing with indigenous languages.
+Spanish conquistadors and settlers brought their language to Mexico, Central America, the Caribbean, and most of South America.

 ๐ŸŒ